A Lifelong Pursuit of Understanding: Trauma, Science, and Personal Transformation

 These diagnoses triggered a cascade of debilitating symptoms.
 Support was scarce, and I found myself questioning everything once more.

 Abuse, when it occurred, was rarely acknowledged.
-Victims were often silenced or disbelieved.
+Victims were often silenced, disbelieved or even blamed.
 In many instances, education remained deliberately withheld from lower-income communities—a long-standing mechanism for reinforcing cultural subjugation and suppressing independent thought.

 Social interactions frequently included exclusionary humor, where individuals were ridiculed for not adhering to a narrow sense of what was deemed “appropriate” amusement.
 These behaviors were often paired with unsolicited, unsubstantiated directives—normative assertions about how one should live, manage their home, or pursue a career.
 Such degrading commentary seemed to reflect a continuity of social dynamics unchanged since childhood.